mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

           Name: Preproduction_Approval
 {% endif %}
 ```
 There is quite a bit of Jinja magic going on here.
 Here is what's happening.
 You just placed an action inside a `for` loop (`{%- for service_instance in service_instances %}`) that basically create a `Deploy` action per each service instance you created.
-What you added above is a piece of code that, basically, says "if the instance_name is called `production` then add a pipeline action that is a manual approval.
-The developer knows that when they create an instance called `production` Proton will add a manual approval gate.
+What you added above is a piece of code that, basically, says "if the environment is called `production` then add a pipeline action that is a manual approval.
+The developer knows that when they create an instance in an environment called `production` Proton will add a manual approval gate.

-> Note that, in this situation, there is a bit of naming convention here that needs to be agreed between the developer and the platform team.
-The developers know that when they create an instance called `production` Proton will add a manual approval gate to the pipeline before deploying it.
-Depending on what you want to achieve, it may be possible to leverage variables that refers to `environments` names rather than `service instance` names to make it fully transparent for the user and allowing the platform team to enforce behaviour further.

-Now let's enable [ECS exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) for the service itself (the following changes are required to enable the ECS Exec feature).
+By referencing the environment name, the platform team is able to enforce best practices for service teams.

+You are also getting complaints from developers that they find it hard to debug their applications when they are running in the test environments (your policies do not allow you to enable exec'ing into containers in production but you can enable that for anything that is not production environments).

+We can again use Proton's template rendering engine to enable [ECS exec](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-exec.html) for the test environment while leaving it disabled for production.

 Locate the `instance_infrastructure` CloudFormation template and add the following snippet somewhere in the `Resources` section: